any1/wayvnc/CONTRIBUTING.md

 can use an LLM to help you find the relevant sections, but do not rely on summaries alone.

+You may enlist the help of AI to file bug reports, but do not allow an AI to submit a pull-request in your name.
+This shifts the burden of reviewing the AI's work to the maintainer of the project and it is not appreciated.

+With the exception of bug reports, no AI generated prose is allowed.
+This includes pull-request summaries, commit messages and code comments.

 ## Commit Messages

 Please, try to write good commit messages.
 Do your best to follow these 7 rules,